Gaith-M/express-back-end/README.md

-# simple_auth_api
-provides a simple backend for testing purposes. it'll eventually include endpoints for a complete CRUD functionality plus authentication
+# simple backend for a MERN stack app